 Send Advertiser ID:

 - If you are using AppsFlyer customer_user_id parameter then it is sent to Mixpanel with every install (Leave Send Advertiser ID disabled).

 - If you are not using AppsFlyer customer_user_id - enable Send Advertiser ID.
 The device ID is sent to Mixpanel as the customer_user_id (unique_id in Mixpanel).

-- Events: Enable this if you want to send the data to Mixpanel Events endpoint.
+- Events: Turn on to send install data to the Mixpanel Events endpoint.

-- People: Enable this you want to send the data to Mixpanel People endpoint.
+People: Turn on this to send install data to the Mixpanel People endpoint.

 - Advanced Data Sharing: Enable this to send additional information to Mixpanel: cost, cost_value, c (campaign), network (pid), impression_based (is-impression).